arnabs542/Algorithm-and-Data-Structure/doc/string.md

 ## String Stream representation Problem

-Typically this problem will have incoming string stream, with each char represent certain meaning(could be char, number, or encoding way), and need to process this stream to get some results
+Typically this problem will have incoming string stream, with each char represent certain meaning(could be char, number, or encoding way), and need to process this stream to get some results.

+* Common solution: Use some index to pass over and recursively modify, index better to be reference type

 ### Combination